Skip to main content

 Each of these laws acts as a guardian with a specific domain of responsibility, ensuring that your participation in a program designed to enhance your health does not compromise your privacy or your rights.
 Think of them as distinct systems within a single, integrated organism, each communicating with the others to maintain equilibrium.

-HIPAA establishes the foundational rules for the privacy and security of your (PHI), dictating who can access your data and for what purpose.
+HIPAA establishes the foundational rules for the privacy and security of your protected health information (PHI), dictating who can access your data and for what purpose.
 The ADA steps in to ensure that any medical inquiries or examinations required by a wellness program are truly voluntary and that the program does not discriminate against individuals based on disability.

 GINA provides a specialized shield, protecting your genetic information, including your family medical history, from being used to make employment or health coverage decisions.
 Together, they create a space where you can pursue health goals with the assurance that your biological identity is respected and protected.